santiago1234/MZT-rna-stability/README.md

-# The crosstalk between codon optimality and 3' UTR cis-elements dictates mRNA stability
+# The crosstalk between codon optimality and cis-regulatory elements dictates mRNA stability

-This repository contains data and scripts for the analysis found in "**The crosstalk between codon optimality and 3' UTR cis-elements dictates mRNA stability**"
+This repository contains data and scripts for the analysis found in "**The crosstalk between codon optimality and cis-regulatory elements dictates mRNA stability**"

-by *Santiago Gerardo Medina, Gopal Kushawah, María José Blanco Salazar, and Ariel A Bazzini*
+by *Santiago Gerardo Medina-Muñoz, Gopal Kushawah, María José Blanco Salazar, Michelle Lynn DeVore, and Ariel A Bazzini*

 [![DOI](https://zenodo.org/badge/164946878.svg)](https://zenodo.org/badge/latestdoi/164946878)

+## Abstract

+**Background.** The regulation of messenger RNA (mRNA) stability has a profound impact on gene expression dynamics during embryogenesis.
+For example, in animals, maternally deposited mRNAs are degraded after fertilization to enable new developmental trajectories.
+Regulatory sequences in 3′ untranslated regions (3′UTRs) have long been considered the central determinants of mRNA stability.
+However, recent work indicates that the coding sequence also possesses regulatory information.
+Specifically, translation in cis impacts mRNA stability in a codon-dependent manner.
+However, the strength of this mechanism during embryogenesis, as well as its relationship with other known regulatory elements (e.g. microRNA), remains unclear.

+**Results.** Here, we show that codon composition is a major predictor of mRNA stability in the early embryo.
+We show that this mechanism works in combination with other cis-regulatory elements (e.g. microRNA) to dictate mRNA stability in zebrafish and Xenopus embryos as well as in mouse and human cells.
+Furthermore, we show that microRNA targeting efficacy can be affected by substantial enrichment of optimal (stabilizing) or non-optimal (destabilizing) codons.
+Lastly, we find that one microRNA, miR-430, antagonizes the codon optimality stability effects during early embryogenesis in zebrafish.

+**Conclusions.** By integrating the contributions of different regulatory mechanisms, our work provides a framework for understanding how combinatorial control of mRNA stability shapes the gene expression landscape.

 ### Project Organization